I Wanna Dance with Somebody (Who Loves Me): As a gay anthem

-Polls and rankings
+Rankings

 In 2012, in a reverse of its initial review, Rolling Stone called the song "Houston's dance-pop masterpiece", ranking the song the third best Whitney Houston song of all time from its reader's poll.
 Forbes ranked it the second best Whitney Houston song behind "I Will Always Love You".
 On the week of her induction into the Rock and Roll Hall of Fame, Billboard ranked it Whitney's best song ever.
 BET ranked the song fourth place among 40 of the singer's best songs.
-MTV listed the song as one of her top ten songs shortly after her passing in 2012.
+MTV listed the song as one of her top ten songs shortly after her death in 2012.
+The Guardian ranked the song as Houston's second greatest song behind "I Have Nothing".
+In October 2014, the musical instrument insurer Musicguard carried out a survey determining "I Wanna Dance with Somebody (Who Loves Me)" to be the United Kingdom's fourth favorite "floorfiller" behind "Twist and Shout" by the Beatles, "Billie Jean" by Michael Jackson and "Dancing Queen" by ABBA.

+In 2015 the song was voted by the British public as the nation's fifth favorite 1980s number 1 single in a poll conducted by ITV.
+That same year, Time Out ranked it the seventh greatest party song ever.
+Also in 2015, Rod Couch ranked it the 179th greatest song of the rock era, her third-ranked song out of six Houston songs on Couch's book, The Top 500 Songs of the Rock Era 1955-2015.
+In 2005, Bruce Pollock included the song in his book of The 7,500 Most Important Songs of the Rock and Roll Era 1944-2000.